da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

-# Deposit your final dataset and protocol/analysis pipeline
+# Deposit your final data/analysis

 Let's get your work deposited so that others may access it.